cu-m/cu-m/README.md

 </p>

 # Info
-  hey, im nexus. im a 16yo dev.
+  hey, im joey. im a developer. <3
 # langs
   - Lua (not the best)
   - Java (not good at it)